NeuralMMO/neuralmmo.github.io/rst/game_wiki.rst

 The Game Map
 ************

 Each instance of Neural MMO contains an automatically generated tile-based game map of 128 x 128 tiles.
-The map is surrounded by Void, which is not reachable at all.
+Agents can not walk off the edges into the map.

 Tiles are broadly categorized as follows:
   - *Passable* tiles can be walked on while *obstacle* tiles block movement